jkunimune/Djastiz/en-Specification.md

 Because these words have fewer phonotactic restrictions than base words, they may be marked with an apostrophe to distinguish them, much as italics are commonly used in English.
 Even with the looser restrictions, Oltilip's small phonology often forces loanwords to differ from their sources substantially, as "'fahanse" does from "France" /fʀɑns/.
 This is a worthwhile trade-off for the learnability of the phonology.

 Loanwords are especially common as toponyms.
-The word for "Japan", "'nippon", comes directly from the Japnese word "日本" /nipːoɴ/.
+The word for "Japan", "'nippon", comes directly from the Japanese word "日本" /niʔpoɴ/.
 These are commonly compounded to form related words, such as "'nipponwon" for "Japanese person", "'nippontilip" for "the Japanese language", and "'nipponkwelyot" for "the Japanese archipelago".
 While it is less common, an ethnonym can also serve as the root off of which the toponym is derived, depending on the etymology of the endonym.
 For example, from "'alap" for "Arab", we get "'alaptec" for "Saudi Arabia", "'alaptilip" for "Arabic", and "'alapkwelyot" for "the Arabian peninsula".

 ## Common phrases